Murder of Ho Kien Leong

-On 22 September 2005, 37-year-old film-maker Ho Kien Leong (何健良 Hé Jiànliáng), alias Jayson Ho, was found dead inside his flat at Indus Road, Bukit Merah, and he was certified to be stabbed to death around nine days before his highly decomposed corpse was found.
-Ho's killer, Lim Ah Liang (林亚亮 Lín Yàliàng), was arrested in Johor, Malaysia, where he was hiding after he killed Ho by stabbing him 13 times during an argument, and Lim was extradited back to Singapore to be investigated for killing Ho.
+On 22 September 2005, 37-year-old film-maker Ho Kien Leong (何健良 (Hé Jiànliáng, Hô Kiān-liông)), alias Jayson Ho, was found dead inside his flat at Indus Road, Bukit Merah, and he was certified to have been stabbed to death around nine days before his highly decomposed corpse was found.
+Ho's killer, Lim Ah Liang (林亚亮 (Lín Yàliàng, Lîm A-liōng)), was arrested in Johor, Malaysia, where he was in hiding after he had killed Ho by stabbing him 13 times during an argument, and Lim was extradited back to Singapore to be investigated for killing Ho.
 Originally charged with murder, Lim, who suffered from depression at the time of the murder, was found guilty of manslaughter and sentenced to life imprisonment on 17 January 2007.
 Lim later lost his appeal for a lower jail term and is currently in prison serving his life sentence since 2005.

 Murder and investigations

 On 22 September 2005, residents of a HDB block at Indus Road reported to the police about a very bad smell that came from one of the flats inside the block itself.
 The police arrived at the scene, and they managed to forcibly open the locked door of the flat.
 Upon their entry into the flat, a highly decomposed body of a man was found lying on the floor.
 Many neighbours were shocked to hear the discovery for they presumed there was a dead animal inside that led to the smell.

 The deceased was identified as 37-year-old Ho Kien Leong, a former teacher who operated a massage business, and his death was classified as murder.
 Ho was the only child and son of his parents, who were devastated to hear the death of their son.
 Ho's father described him as a filial son who would provide them living expenses, and his mother said that Ho was thrifty in spending money.
 When Ho's corpse was found, he sustained head injuries and several stab wounds on his body, and the corpse was also infested with maggots, and his valuables were also missing from the house, including Ho's electronic safe, Ho's ATM cards and two identity cards belonging to Ho and a Lee Yean Shan.
 The police therefore deduced that the possible motive was robbery.
 Dr Lai Siang Hui, a forensic pathologist, certified that there were 13 stab wounds on Ho's body, and she stated that the cause of death was due to multiple stab wounds to Ho's thorax.
 There were no signs of forced entry into the flat, which gave credence to the police's theory that the killer was someone known to Ho.
 An eyewitness stated that he last saw a man with long hair stepping out of Ho's flat, and the person was often seen going in and out of the flat.
 There were also signs that a struggle also took place.
 Ho's flat was also cordoned for eight hours during their search for evidence.